cloud-ark/kubeplus/README.md

 Kubernetes API set is comprised of built-in and Custom Resources.
 KubePlus API add-on simplifies building platform workflows in Kubernetes YAMLs leveraging these APIs.
 It offers kubectl plugins that simplify adoption of Custom Resources.
 It also offers cluster-side component for additional value-add for building and modeling secure and robust platform workflows.

+KubePlus is being developed as part of our [Platform as Code practice](https://cloudark.io/platform-as-code).

 ## Quick Details